person in white long sleeve shirt holding black and white dices

 There are lesson plans that can be used for many subjects, across grades.

 The Lego lesson plans are written to be used in conjunction with the LEGO® Learning System but it’s often easy enough to adapt the lessons to use the existing Lego bricks you have.
-In fact, adapting the lessons to use what you have requires students to think outside of the box a little and that’s never a bad thing.
-If your children are Lego lovers and you want to invest in a homeschooling resource that can grow with them, the Lego SPIKE kit is a good bet.
+In fact, adapting the lessons to use what you have requires students to think outside of the box a little and that’s never a bad thing!

 If you are part of a home-ed group, an experience day with one of Lego Education’s UK partners, Creative Hut would be a fun activity to organise – either as a training experience for home educators, or as an educational experience day for home learners.
 Experiences are for groups of 10 or more.